Houchin's Ferry Road: History

 Houchin's Ferry/Ollie Road has long been the most direct route linking Brownsville to areas in northeastern Edmonson County.
-Some residents of northeastern Edmonson County had long commuted from the to Brownsville by way of the ferry.
-But there were frequent instances in which the ferry was closed down due to either excessively high river levels, low river levels, federal government sequesters and shutdowns.
+Some residents of northeastern Edmonson County had long commuted from the Lincoln, Ollie and Demunbruns Store areas to Brownsville by way of the ferry.
+However, there were frequent instances in which the ferry was closed down due to either excessively high river levels, low river levels, or more recently, federal government sequesters and shutdowns.
+At one time in 1982, a bridge was planned to be built at the ferry site; those plans were never followed through.

-In 2013, Houchin's Ferry was closed and put on a hiatus due to various reasons, which caused a hardship on commutes between Brownsville and the Lincoln-Ollie-Demunbruns Store area.
-The fire department in Lincoln held a town hall-style meeting regarding the closing of the ferry, and citizens of Edmonson County were asked to call their congressmen and register their concerns about it.
+In 2013, Houchin's Ferry was closed and put on a hiatus due to various reasons, which caused a hardship on commutes between Brownsville and the rural northeastern areas of Edmonson County north of Mammoth Cave.
+The Lincoln Volunteer Fire Department in the Demunbruns Store area held a town hall-style meeting regarding the closing of the ferry, and citizens of Edmonson County were asked to call their congressmen and register their concerns about it.
 Many of Edmonson County's local officials attended that meeting.
 The ferry was declared out-of-service in October 2013 as part of the 2013 government shutdown.
-The failure of Green River Lock and Dam Number 6 made the closure permanent as it caused river levels to sink so low, that the ferry could not operate safely.
-The closure of Houchin's Ferry was the first Edmonson County-area ferry to go out of business in more than 43 years; the first being the Bear Creek Ferry southwest of Segal being shut down sometime in 1969.
-The Green River Ferry, further upstream, is now the only ferry in Edmonson County and the Mammoth Cave National Park area to remain in operation.
-Plans now call to repurpose the Houchins Ferry day-use area for other purposes.
+Three years later in 2016, the failure of Green River Lock and Dam Number 6 made the closure of Houchin's Ferry permanent as it caused river levels to sink so low, that the ferry could not operate safely.
+The closure of Houchin's Ferry was the first Edmonson County-area ferry to go out of business in more than 53 years; the first being the Bear Creek Ferry southwest of Segal being shut down sometime prior to 1959.
+The Green River Ferry, further upstream in an area a few miles west of the park's visitor center, is now the only ferry in Edmonson County and the Mammoth Cave National Park area to remain in operation.
+As of 2018, future plans now call to repurpose the Houchins Ferry day-use area for other purposes.